glouppe/info8006-introduction-to-ai/lecture8.md

 ## Discounting

-- Each we time we transition to the next state, we multiply in the discount once.
+- Each time we transition to the next state, we multiply in the discount once.
 - Why discount?
     - Sooner rewards probably do have higher utility than later rewards.
     - Will help our algorithms converge.